Minicoy: History

-Buddhist era
+Pre-colonial era

+The ancestors of the modern Divēhi-speaking inhabitants probably arrived in Minicoy around the early centuries CE.
 There are remains in an area of the island known as "Salliballu" dating back from Minicoy's Buddhist past, about 800 years ago.
 The most conspicuous archaeological sites are two mounds or large heaps of ruins belonging to a stupa and another related structure.
 These sites were investigated by the Archaeological Survey of India in the 1980s.
 The excavations yielded few discoveries, for the sites had been much damaged and vandalized previously.
 Still, a much-damaged large Buddha head was found buried in the area.
 The name "Salliballu" originated in the local name for the "Christian cross", because the locals say that an inscription with a "cross" was found there.
 But it is likely that, coming from a Buddhist site, it was a cross-shaped mandala or visvavajra, like those often found on inscriptions in archaeological remains in the Maldives.

 Local oral tradition has it that Kamborani and Kohoratukamana, two princesses from the Maldives, came to Maliku.
 When they arrived, the Tivaru, who had been living there before, left the island for Sri Lanka.
 The Kamborani's descendants are the bodun (land and shipowners) and the descendants of Kohoratukamana are the niamin (captains).
 The other status groups are made up of the descendants of their crew.

+Islam spread to Minicoy around the 12th century and Minicoy remained culturally and politically part of the Maldives until the 16th century.

 Colonial era

 Under suzerainty of East India Company

-According to the documented evidence, Minicoy Atoll has been under Indian administrations since the mid 16th century.

 Until the 16th century, the Laccadives was under the suzerainty of the Kolathiri Raja of Chirakkal in what is now the Indian state of Kerala.
 With the Portuguese ascendancy in the region, it became necessary for the Kolathiri to transfer sovereignty of the islands to their hereditary admiral, the Ali Raja of Kolathunadu (Cannanore).

 However, the kings and queens of the Maldives also issued edicts addressed to the subjects in their realm Malikaddu Midhemedhu.
 This meant "Between Maliku (Minicoy) and Addu".
 Previously Addu was the southernmost island in the dominions of the Maldive kings and was in Addu Atoll.
 A 1696 CE grant issued under the Seal of the King Siri Kula Ran Mani (Sultan Mohamed IV) of the Maldives, regarding the building and upkeep of a mosque in Finey at Thiladhummathi Atoll in Maldives, referred to him as Malikaddu Midhemedhu ekanuonna mi korhu anikaneh nethee korhu which meant "Sole Sovereign with no other over what lies between Maliku and Addu".